 I have 25 years experience as a counsellor, psychotherapist and as a relational or couples counsellor.
-Through Skype, "Walk and Talk" or Face-to-Face sessions (sat 2metres apart due to Corona Virus precautions), I offer a safe, non-judgemental and creative space to explore whatever is bothering you and perhaps leaving you feeling sad, anxious, angry, stressed or frightened.
+Through Skype, "Walk and Talk" or Face-to-Face sessions (sat 2metres apart due to Corona Virus precautions), I offer a safe, non-judgemental and creative space to explore whatever is bothering you.
 Working with me can lead to you feeling better, changing your behaviours & attitudes, managing or resolving your problems and developing resources for a more enriching life.

 Relational and couples counselling can help you repair relationships blighted by vicious arguments, affairs and betrayals, mistrust, sexual issues, control or a deadening growing apart.
 Working with me can set your relationship back on course for better, more fulfilling times; or it can ease the difficulties of a breakup.

 You can book an initial session to meet with me, to say something about what has led you to consider psychotherapy or relational counselling and to find out more how we might work together, should we decide to do so.
 I would be delighted to hear from you.
 There is also more information on my website www.katrinavoysey.com and facebook pages.

 I offer reduced or concessional fee sessions.

 Training, qualifications & experience

 I started counselling in 1994 working with victims of crime and with people facing bereavement and then soon broadened out to offer psychotherapy for all sorts of issues.
 My many years of experience and personal development allow me to be compassionate and open to a very wide range of human experience.
 I have counselled couples since 2008.

 I graduated from the Spectrum psychotherapy training and am a Registered Member of the BACP.
 I work humanistically and integratively and offer clients the opportunity to use the arts, creativity and contact with nature.